Install Google's PageSpeed Modules on Apache

 sudo yum update

-Download the PageSpeed modules:
+Download the PageSpeed module:

 wget https://dl-ssl.google.com/dl/linux/direct/mod-pagespeed-stable_current_x86_64.rpm